rposudnevskiy/RBDSR/README.md

 It supports creation of VDI as RBD device in Ceph pool.
 It uses Ceph snapshots and clones to handle VDI snapshots.
 It also supports Xapi Storage Migration (XSM).

+You can change the following device configs using device-config args:
+- cephx-id: the cephx user id to be used.
+Default is admin for the client.admin user.
+- rbd-mode: can be kernel, fuse or nbd.
+Default is nbd.

 ## Installation

 This plugin uses **rbd**, **rbd-nbd** add **rbd-fuse** utilities for manipulating RBD devices, so you need to install ceph-common, rbd-nbd and rbd-fuse packages from ceph repository on your XenServer hosts.